London, Great Britain, 8 July 2024 | Leigh Rogers

 Runner-up Audrey Aulia and champion Alicia Dale at the ITF J60 tournament on the Gold Coast.

 Alice Stevens and Kristina Tai: The Australian pair won the girls’ doubles title at the ITF J60 tournament on the Gold Coast.
-This is 16-year-old Stevens’ fourth ITF junior doubles title and 17-year-old Tai’s fifth.
+This is 16-year-old Stevens’ eighth ITF junior doubles title and 17-year-old Tai’s fifth.

 Aleksander Franko: The 16-year-old was crowned the boys’ doubles champion alongside New Zealand’s Cody Atkinson at the ITF J60 tournament on the Gold Coast.
 This is Franko’s third ITF doubles title of the season.